phields/yahoo-finance-mcp/README.md

 1. Add your function to `src/tools.ts` with Zod schema
 2. Export the function and schema
-3. Add LlamaIndex wrapper to `src/llamaindex-tools.ts`
-4. Add MCP handler to `src/mcp-server.ts`
+3. Add MCP handler to `src/mcp-server.ts`
-5. Update exports in `src/index.ts`
+4. Update exports in `src/index.ts`

 ## Contributing